Tosco Corporation

-Tosco (The Oil Shale COrporation) was an independent US based petroleum refining and marketing corporation based in Stamford, Connecticut.
+Tosco (from "The Oil Shale Corporation") was an independent US-based petroleum refining and marketing corporation based in Stamford, Connecticut.
 It was founded in 1955 in Santa Monica, California by A&P heir Huntington Hartford, and originally focused on extracting oil from oil shale and developing alternative energy sources.

+Tom O'Malley bought a quarter of the business and assumed the CEO role in 1989.
+He built TOSCO into the largest independent refiner in the United States prior to merging the company into Phillips 66 in 2001.

 History

 In 1964 Tosco, Standard Oil of Ohio, and Cleveland Cliffs Iron Company formed Colony Development, a joint venture company to develop the Colony Oil Shale Project in Colorado and to commercialize the TOSCO II technology.
 In 1969, ARCO joined the project.
 The project was ended in April 1972.

 In 1976 the company name was shortened to Tosco after the company acquired the Avon Refinery in Martinez, California, and other west coast facilities from Phillips Petroleum, making it a major player in petroleum refining.
-The company continued its efforts in oil shale extraction until May 2, 1982 when Exxon (which had bought Atlantic Richfield's 60% share in the project in 1980) pulled out of the Colony Project joint venture, leaving Tosco unable to keep the venture viable in spite of a $1.1 million loan guarantee from the U.S. government.
+The company continued its efforts in oil shale extraction until May 2, 1982, when Exxon (which had bought Atlantic Richfield's 60% share in the project in 1980) pulled out of the Colony Project joint venture, leaving Tosco unable to keep the venture viable in spite of a $1.1 million loan guarantee from the U.S. government.
 Exxon claimed the project's projected $6 billion price tag made the project no longer feasible, but Exxon was required to purchase Tosco's 40% share in the project as a result of their withdrawal.

 A major company reorganization followed in 1983.
-Several takeover bids during the 1980s failed to materialize, and another major reorganization took place in 1991 with the company moving its headquarters to Stamford, Connecticut.
+Several takeover bids during the 1980s failed to materialize, and another major reorganization took place in 1987, with Tom O'Malley purchasing a 26% equity position, assuming the chairmanship, and later moving the company's headquarters to Stamford, Connecticut.

 In 1996, Tosco acquired the Circle K chain of convenience stores.
 In 1997, Tosco bought the rights to the Union 76 brand of gas stations and the western United States refining and marketing operations from Unocal.
 Tosco merged with Phillips Petroleum in 2001.
 Phillips merged with Conoco in 2002 to become ConocoPhillips, who spun off the Circle K stores to Canadian-based Alimentation Couche-Tard.